futurewei-cloud/chogori-platform/docs/TSO.md

 When we update the TbeTESAdjustment, forward updating is not issue, but for backward updating, TSO server need to do the smearing of the time to make sure the ending time of timestamp is not going backwards.
 This is done both at the control core and worker core.
 When the value need to be updated is large, large than 1 microsecond, the control core smearing it to 1 microsecond per X microsecond.
 X can be set fixed, e.g. at 10 microsecond, or depends on the value of adjusment we need to do, the bigger it is, the smaller X to be set to reduce the total time duration for the smearing.
 Also on the worker core side, when smearing backward happens(i.e. new TbeTESAdjustment is smaller by 1), work core need to make sure to wait at least one full microsecond after microsecondOfLastRequest before it can issue new timestamp batch so that the timestamp never has smaller Te in the timestamp batch.

 Since worker core is using system clock and TbeTESAdjustment to have accurate time stamp batch, when a master instance of TSO server is on service, we do not allow system clock change.
 It can be changed when the instance is on standby mode.
 This way, we can simplify the implementation of TimeSyncTask handling.
+When master instance of TSO server starts up (transitioned from standby mode), it could adjust machine system clock after get the real time from atomic/GPS clock, as well as other parameters in TSOWorkerControlInfo, before seting up worker cores.

 Some more note of the design of TSO server
 - TSO server actually can be deployed with the Paxos cluster node supporting it.
 We could dedicate other cores or socket(if it is multi-socket server) to Paxos process.
-- Control core is multi-tasking and if after implemenation/test we found there is performance issue, we may split there task into more control cores, each is dedicate to some of the control tasks (detail design can be delayed).
+- Control core is multi-tasking with a few period tasks, though due to the low freqency of these tasks we do not expect any perf issues, but if after implemenation/test we found there is performance issue, we may split there task into more control cores, each is dedicate to some of the control tasks (detail design can be delayed).
 - Server side, between worker cores, there is no load balance to minimize the latency and server cost and the load balance is done at K2 TSO Client side.
 A simple random or round Robin load balance on the client side should be sufficient.